top of page

 4. Endless speeches

 We all enjoy hearing funny stories about the newlyweds and listening to those heartfelt words from loved ones, but once you’ve been sat for over an hour listening to someone talk – it starts to get a bit tired.
-It’s very common for speeches to overrun *cough* fathers of the bride *cough*, so it’s a good idea to limit the number of speakers and give them a rough time limit to work towards.
-You can also consider staggering speeches throughout the wedding breakfast so your guests don’t get bored.
+It’s very common for speeches to overrun, so it’s a good idea to limit the number of speakers and give them a rough time limit to work towards.
+You can also consider staggering speeches throughout the day (not between meal courses though please!!) so your guests don’t get bored.
+Ideally don't let speeches run for more than 30mins in one sitting!

 On a similar note, you may want your wedding day to last forever, but you don’t want anyone to feel like it went on too long; you want the evening to have a natural close.
 Plus, you’ll be surprised how tired you’ll feel after such a big day!
 Industry insiders suggest that around five hours of partying is the maximum amount of time guests can dance for and still leave on a high!
 Of course, as has been said, it’s your day so you do you – this is just something to bear in mind.